 NCTRC is committed to the safe and ethical provision of recreational therapy services to all consumers by CTRSs.
 All instances of professional misconduct should be directly reported to NCTRC for immediate review and follow-up.
 Appropriate sanctions will be instituted if the case warrants such action.

 NCTRC considers alleged violations of the NCTRC Certification Standards a serious offense and encourages all responsible parties to contact NCTRC with any direct knowledge of CTRS professional misconduct.
 Alleged violations of the NCTRC Certification Standards must be submitted in writing to the NCTRC Executive Director and should identify the person(s) alleged to be involved and the facts concerning the alleged conduct in as much detail and specificity as possible.
 The allegations should identify by name, address and telephone number the person making the information known to NCTRC and others who may have knowledge of the facts and circumstances concerning the alleged conduct.
 Available documentation should also be provided to the Executive Director and the Executive Director may request additional information relating to the content or form of the allegations.

-Please review the NCTRC Certification Standards: Part IV: NCTRC Disciplinary Process for further information.
+Please review the NCTRC Certification Standards for further information.